 PiCK

-Thailand SEC Speeds Digital-Asset Push, Advances Bitcoin and Ether ETF Plans
+Thailand SEC Speeds Up Digital-Asset Push, Accelerates Bitcoin ETF Plan at SEABW 2026

 Summary

-- Thailand’s SEC said it is accelerating the expansion of the regulated digital-asset market, including stablecoins, security tokens, and crypto ETFs.
+- Thailand’s SEC said it is accelerating efforts to expand the digital-asset market’s regulatory framework, including stablecoins, security tokens and crypto ETFs.

 Forecast Trend Report by Period

 Thailand’s Securities and Exchange Commission is accelerating efforts to bring more of the digital-asset market into the regulatory mainstream, including stablecoins, security tokens and crypto exchange-traded funds.
-The regulator also wants digital assets recognized as a new asset class and plans to build out on-chain financial infrastructure.
+The regulator also aims to establish digital assets as a new asset class and press ahead with on-chain financial infrastructure.

-Butree Vangsirirungruang, a director at the Thailand SEC, said in a keynote address at Southeast Asia Blockchain Week 2026 on May 20 at Bangkok’s Iconsiam that supporting digital technology and the digital-asset industry is one of the regulator’s core strategies over the next three years.
+Butree Vangsirirungruang, a director at the Thai SEC, said in a keynote speech on May 20 at Southeast Asia Blockchain Week 2026 at Bangkok’s ICONSIAM that support for digital technology and the digital-asset industry is a core strategy for the next three years.

-He said the Thai government is actively pushing tokenization of real-world assets and the development of on-chain financial infrastructure.
+She said the Thai government is actively pursuing real-world asset tokenization and the buildout of on-chain financial infrastructure.
 The SEC is discussing security-token issuance projects with multiple financial institutions and is also operating a sandbox program.

-The regulator plans to expand on-chain issuance and real-time settlement systems to improve financial access and liquidity.
-It is also reviewing a range of digital payment structures, including stablecoins, tokenized deposits and e-money tokens.
+The regulator plans to expand on-chain issuance and real-time settlement to improve financial access and liquidity.
+It is also reviewing a range of digital payment models, including stablecoins, tokenized deposits and e-money tokens.

-Thailand’s SEC is also moving to broaden crypto investment products.
-Spot Bitcoin and Ether ETFs could launch in the third quarter of this year, while authorities are also working to formalize the crypto futures market.
+The Thai SEC is also moving to broaden crypto investment products.
+Spot Bitcoin and Ether ETFs could launch in the third quarter of this year, while the regulator pushes ahead with a framework for a crypto futures market.

-The first single-asset crypto ETFs tied to Bitcoin and Ether may debut in the third quarter, Butree said.
-Digital assets will become an asset class accessible to investors, he added.
+The first single-asset crypto ETFs based on Bitcoin and Ether could debut in the third quarter, Butree added.
+Digital assets will become an asset class that investors can access more broadly.

-At the same time, he emphasized stronger anti-money laundering safeguards and investor protection.
-Thailand’s SEC is tightening know-your-customer requirements and suspicious transaction monitoring for crypto businesses, and plans to expand oversight of unauthorized overseas platforms.
+At the same time, she emphasized stronger anti-money laundering safeguards and investor protection.
+The Thai SEC is tightening know-your-customer checks and suspicious-transaction monitoring for digital-asset operators, and plans to expand regulation of unauthorized overseas platforms.

 YM Lee